leeboardtools/mimon/UIDesignNotes.md

     - Account Register
         - Auto-complete for description

-        - Copy, Paste, Duplicate transaction actions
+        - Copy, Paste transaction actions

         - Actually add row to the clipboard when Copy Transaction is chosen.
             - Both HTML and text.
             - For HTML include the split drop down???